johnthepink/meteor-launch/README.md

-# Meteor Fastlane
+# Meteor Launch

-How to use [fastlane](https://github.com/KrauseFx/fastlane) with [meteor](https://github.com/meteor/meteor) to automate iOS builds to TestFlight, the AppStore, Hockey, and whatever else.
-Read fastlane's documentation for me.
+Automating meteor builds to the AppStore, TestFlight, Hockey, Google Play, and more later.

 ## Before you build